dotnet/dotnet-docker/.portal-docs/docker-hub/README.aspnet.md

 ## Image Update Policy

-* We update supported .NET images within 12 hours of any updates to their base images (e.g. debian:bookworm-slim, windows/nanoserver:ltsc2022, etc.).
+* Supported .NET images are re-built within 12 hours of any updates to their base images (e.g. debian:bookworm-slim, windows/nanoserver:ltsc2022, etc.).
-* We re-build all .NET images as part of releasing new versions of .NET including new major/minor versions and servicing.
+* All .NET images are re-built as part of releasing new .NET versions.
+This includes new major versions, minor versions, and servicing releases.
-* Distroless images such as Ubuntu Chiseled have no base image, and as such will only be updated with .NET releases and CVE fixes as described below.
+* All images are re-built at least once per month, typically on the second Tuesday of the month, in order to pick up lower-severity CVE fixes.
+* At times, components of .NET images like PowerShell or MinGit may require updates out of band with .NET releases in order to fix critical bugs or vulnerabilities.
+If this happens, new images will be created with suffix as described in the [Fixed Tags documentation](https://github.com/dotnet/dotnet-docker/blob/main/documentation/supported-tags.md#fixed-version-tags).

 ### CVE Update Policy